Money in Two Languages: How Bilingual Families Can Raise Financially Confident Kids

 This is a systemic gap, not a family deficit.
 And the opportunity on the other side of it is enormous.

-The research here is striking — and surprisingly direct in its implications for money skills.
+The research here is striking — and surprisingly direct in its implications for financial confidence.

 Executive Function and the Bilingual Advantage

-Bilingual children consistently show stronger executive function — working memory, cognitive flexibility, and inhibitory control — than monolingual peers, according to landmark research by Ellen Bialystok at York University (2011).
+Bilingual children consistently show stronger executive function — working memory, cognitive flexibility, and inhibitory control — than monolingual peers, according to research by Ellen Bialystok at York University (2011) — findings supported by subsequent meta-analyses.
 These are not abstract academic skills.
 They are the exact capacities that underpin sound financial decisions: delaying gratification, comparing options, and resisting impulse purchases.
 A meta-analysis by Adesope and colleagues (2010) reinforced this finding, showing that bilingualism is associated with enhanced metalinguistic awareness and abstract reasoning — skills directly applicable to concepts like compound interest and opportunity cost.

 Money Habits Form Early — and Language Matters